 Focus on the innate love you have for your child.
 Your desire to express this love helps you to get back in touch with yourself as a parent, and as a person.
 This connection can be delayed or blocked as challenges arise, but opening yourself up to this innate love keeps you energised and puts everything else into perspective.

 Having this ability allows us to enjoy life.
 It involves a number of skills, one of which involves accepting that you are unique.
 By doing this, you avoid comparisons with others and the stress of trying to conform to the ‘perfect parent’ type, of which there is no such thing.
 Your perfect parenting type is the one that fits best with your and your child’s needs.

-Believing that you are a good person and a good parent
+Believe that you are a good person and a good parent.

-Ensuring that you live in an emotionally healthy environment
+Ensure that you live in an emotionally healthy environment.

-Creating a safe environment for yourself where you feel physically safe, respected and valued is essential to your psychological well-being.
-This includes having a support strategy for when emotional difficulties arise, such as having someone to talk to or seeking help.
+Creating a safe environment for yourself - where you feel physically safe, respected and valued - is essential to your psychological wellbeing.
+This includes having a support strategy for when emotional difficulties arise.

 The author, Paul Gilligan, is a clinical psychologist and Chief Executive Officer of St Patrick’s Mental Health Services.